-The higher or lower each D, I, S, C point is on your graph, the greater or lesser that behavior impacts your results at work and with others around you.
+The higher or lower each D, I, S, C point is on your graph, the greater or lesser your behavior impacts your results at work and with others around you.
 Once aware, you can adapt your style to be more effective.
-Can you change?
-Of course!
-You do it every day depending on your situations.
-However, permanent behavioral change comes only with awareness and practice.